icopy-site/awesome/docs/awesome/awesome-pyramid.md

   pyramid-mongoengine package based on flask-mongoengine
 * [pyramid_mongodb](https://github.com/niallo/pyramid_mongodb) -
   Basic Pyramid Scaffold to easily use MongoDB for persistence with the Pyramid Web framework
 * [pyramid-excel](https://github.com/pyexcel-webwares/pyramid-excel) - pyramid-excel is based on [pyexcel](https://github.com/pyexcel/pyexcel) and makes it easy to consume/produce information stored in excel files over HTTP protocol as well as on file system.
-This library can turn the excel data into a list of lists, a list of records(https://github.com/uralbash/awesome-pyramid/blob/master/dictionaries), https://github.com/uralbash/awesome-pyramid/blob/master/dictionaries of lists.
+This library can turn the excel data into a list of lists, a list of records(dictionaries), dictionaries of lists.
 And vice versa.
 Hence it lets you focus on data in Pyramid based web development, instead of file formats.

 ## Task Queue